 Orzo is a tiny pasta shaped like rice.
-We use it as a base for veggies, lemony vinaigrette and cheeses like mozzarella, feta cheese or smoked Gouda. —Heather Dezzutto, Raleigh, NC
+We like to use it as a base for veggies, lemony vinaigrette and cheeses like mozzarella, feta or smoked Gouda. —Heather Dezzutto, Raleigh, NC

 Recommended: Spring-ish Recipes to Make In April

 - 1 package (16 ounces) orzo pasta

 - 2 small yellow summer squash, halved lengthwise

 - 1/2 teaspoon salt, divided